 - Make your poster.
 Click here to download guidelines for making and printing posters.

 - Proofread your poster.
-Poster re-prints are done at the expense of the student, so make sure the first version you print does not contain errors.
+Poster re-prints must be done elsewhere(FedEx Kinkos or Emory Print Services) at the expense of the student, so make sure the first version you print does not contain errors.

 - Print your poster.
-E-mail a PDF version to Emory College Computing Support at firstname.lastname@example.org.
-Your poster should be emailed at least four days before you need it.
+E-mail a PDF version per the guidelines in step #1 to Emory College Computing Support at firstname.lastname@example.org.
+Your poster should be emailed at least two days before you need it.

 Learn about the fascinating research students have presented on at past symposia.